b3fr4nk/PlanUP/readme.md

 <!-- If you have screenshots you'd like to share, include them here. -->

 ## Setup

-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?
+- Clone the project

-- To start create a new folder and navigate to the folder you created
+- Then create a new folder and navigate to the folder you created
 - Create a virtual environment by running `python3 -m venv venv` in your terminal, for Windows omit the 3
 - Naivagte to your virtual environment to activtate using `source venv/bin/activate` for Mac

 # Note the virtual environment is recommended to avoid conflicts with global Python

-- After activating the virtual environment install the dependencies needed using pip or pip3 for Mac
+- After activating the virtual environment install the dependencies needed using pip or pip3
 - Start coding your project just remember to activate and deactivate your virtual environment

 ## Usage